-2. Remove watermarks from shower doors
+2. Remove watermarks from shower doors with lemon

 Get rid of stubborn water marks on shower doors and tiles by cutting a lemon in half and rubbing it directly onto them.
+Rinse and buff.

-3. Polish your glassware
+3. Polish your glassware with potatoes (yes, really)

 If your glassware has water stains, rub over them with potato skins to remove the grime then rinse as normal.
 They’ll look good as new.

-4. Descale a showerhead
+4. Descale a showerhead with vinegar and lemon

 To clean a showerhead of grime and avoid blockages, fill a clear sandwich bag with warm water, vinegar and lemon then tie tightly round your shower’s nozzle.
 The mixture will soak in and remove any dirt.

-5. Removing marks from paintwork with a tennis ball (yup)
+5. Remove marks from paintwork with a tennis ball (yup)

 Gently rub a tennis ball over marks on paintwork and watch them disappear.
 Okay, so you might not have a tennis ball in your fruit bowl, but maybe there's a fresh one in the shed?